A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems

 \subsection{Hypergame-theoretic Publication Trends}

-Bennett introduced the theory of hypergames as an analytical framework extending standard game-theoretic frameworks, emphasizing the modeling ability to account for perceptual misalignments.
+Bennett introduced the theory of hypergames as an analytical framework extending standard game-theoretic frameworks, emphasising the modelling ability to account for perceptual misalignments.
 Vane's hypergame normal form revised Bennett's hypergame representation, providing an extended decision-theoretic matrix form focusing on one player's belief systems and reasoning.
-Early applications of both frameworks solely entailed post-hoc or hypothetical analyses, with no demonstrations on how a decision-maker can benefit from hypergame theory in real-time.
-While both original authors repeatedly highlighted the potential of hypergames to be used in dynamic agent-based applications and both made attempts of ``live'' hypergame analyses, the adoption of hypergame theory, in multi-agent literature in particular, remains to take off.
-Nonetheless, our review reveals a trend of growing number of MAS-related hypergame-theoretic publications in recent years.
-We see a shift towards agent-based applications, as illustrated on Figure~\ref{fig:time}.
+Early applications of both frameworks consisted solely of post-hoc or hypothetical analyses, with no demonstration of how a decision-maker can benefit from hypergame theory in real time.
+While both original authors repeatedly highlighted the potential of hypergames for dynamic agent-based applications and both attempted ``live'' hypergame analyses, the adoption of hypergame theory in the multi-agent literature, in particular, remains to take off.
+Nonetheless, our review reveals a trend of increasing numbers of MAS-related hypergame-theoretic publications in recent years.
+We see a shift towards agent-based applications, as illustrated in Figure~\ref{fig:time}.

 Interestingly,~\citep{kovach2015hypergamereview} stated that ``Unfortunately very little in the way of hypergame theory application has been done in the arena of cyber warfare'', while a decade later the current shift is dominantly lead by attack-defense modeling and simulations in cybersecurity -- as demonstrated by Figures~\ref{fig:app_type_main},~\ref{fig:integ_type_main},~\ref{fig:concept-domain} and the various cybersecurity-related surveys covering hypergame-based approaches we discuss in section~\ref{sec:relwork}.\\